Geographie-cites/toyspace-dev/README.md

 				proportionalTransport(){}
 			}

-	-Relocate equipment :
+	Relocate equipment :
 		-Near the residents
 		-Near jobs
 		-Balancing residents-jobs

-	-Act on residential and professional mobility :
+	Act on residential and professional mobility :
 		-Job exchange
 		-Housing exchange
 		-Exchange without constraint

-	-Act on the mode of transport :
+	Act on the mode of transport :
 		-Zero car
 			reassignTransport(){}
 		-All car